meerageorge/DUSTMAKER/README.md

 ## Features of the tool

-		1. This Tool allows FX department to create dust simulations with minimal artistic involvement.This task can be automated futher to run from a shell on batch mode.
-This would mean fx can concentrate on more complex elements instead of repeative fx like foot dust.
+		1. This Tool allows FX department to create dust simulations with minimal artistic involvement.This task can be automated further to run from a shell on batch mode.
+This would mean fx can concentrate on more complex elements instead of repetitive fx like foot dust.

-		2. This Tool can work with crowds aswell.
+		2. This Tool can work with crowds as well.

-		3. Automatic ground calcualtion means that fx can try the setup with rough animation even before layout has actually setup a ground plane
+		3. Automatic ground calculation means that fx can try the setup with rough animation even before layout has actually setup a ground plane

-		4. The tool automatically resizes container size based on charecter size and motion to keep the sim super light weight to calculate.
+		4. The tool automatically resizes container size based on character size and motion to keep the sim super light weight to calculate.

-		5. The UI has option to jump between diffrent charecters/animation
+		5. The UI has option to jump between different characters / animation

-		6. There are controlls of user to simulate / reset the sim
+		6. There are controls of user to simulate / reset the sim

-		7. The UI allows user to visualize densit/velcoity/contact points of emission
+		7. The UI allows user to visualize density / velocity / contact points of emission

 		8. There is a post sim density control in the GUI.